ipsy-md/docs/docs/cluster/cecile/faq-cluster.md

 - **I cannot start an Open OnDemand interactive session and I get the error: `Disk quota exceeded @ ...`**

-    You have just reached the storage quota available for your `home` directory; Just as you cannot write any new files to the `home` directory, neither can OOD.
+    You have just reached the storage quota available for your `home` directory; just as you cannot write any new files to the `home` directory, neither can OOD.
 You should simply remove some files from your `home` directory and restart the session.
 For more information about quotas and this specific issue, please refer to relevant [paragraph](../cluster/cecile/data.md/#data-storage-quotas) and the specific warning box.